 Many applicants were not successful their first try, but found the re-submission process worthwhile.
 Many also choose to use the mentoring process for their re-submission.

-A body of work is a selection of your artworks that relate to one another that demonstrates to the Review Panel a cohesive, singular point of view.
+A body of work, in the context of the Juried Artist Application, is a selection of your artworks that relate to one another that demonstrates to the Review Panel a cohesive, singular point of view.
 You should select work to submit that presents an organized and cohesive portfolio, one that would be welcomed by jurors, museums, galleries and publications.

-The Review Panel also looks at whether the works have artistic merit, that is, do they demonstrate your understanding of the artistic principles of design and composition?
+The Review Panel also looks at whether the works demonstrate your understanding of the artistic principles of design and composition?
 This is not a judgement of whether the Review Panel likes or dislikes your body of work but instead whether the body of work shows an artistic intent rather than a mastery of technique.

 Professional presentation of images